Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting

-\texttt{meshgen$\_$x} creates integer and subinterval spatial meshes, \texttt{x} and \texttt{x$\_$ihalf} respectively, based on the layer widths and number of points defined in the device properties, and the mesh type.
-The property \texttt{xmesh$\_$coeff} controls the spread of points for meshes where non-linear spacing is used.
-Further details can be found in the code comments for \texttt{meshgen$\_$x}.
+\texttt{meshgen$\_$x} generates integer and subinterval spatial meshes, \texttt{x} and \texttt{x$\_$sub} respectively (see Figure \ref{fig:computational_grid}), based on the layer \texttt{thickness}, the number of \texttt{layer$\_$points} defined in the device properties, and the \texttt{xmesh$\_$type}.
+The solution is interpolated for the integer grid points when generating the output solution matrix \texttt{sol.u} (see Section \ref{ssec:solution_structures}).
+The property \texttt{xmesh$\_$coeff} controls the spread of points for regions where an error function is used for point spacing i.e. \texttt{layer} and \texttt{active} layer types: higher values determine higher point densities close to the layer boundaries.
+In general we recommend using \texttt{`erf-linear'} for devices with relatively high ionic defect densities as, where ionic carriers are confined, high point densities are required at the layer boundaries to resolve the carrier distributions.
+Where the depletion of ionic carriers extends into the bulk \texttt{xmesh$\_$ceoff} can be reduced to increase the bulk point density.